 - Re-allocation of fuel subsidy savings to support acceleration of electric buses, e.g., building charging infrastructure - 2.
-Leasing Model could address concerns on high upfront costs and premature retirement of fleets.
-It provides a lower risk option for bus operators while still being able to be part of the transition to electric vehicles.
+Leasing Model could address concerns on high upfront costs and premature retirement of charging infrastructure, which is also significant expensive, projecting to \$20 million.